thorntail/thorntail-examples/jpa/jpa-war/README.md

         <version>${version.wildfly-swarm}</version>
     </dependency>

-The `wildfly-swarm-jpa` dependency provides the JPA APIs and `wildfly-swarm-undertow` provides the Servlet APIs.
+The `jpa` dependency provides the JPA APIs and `undertow` provides the Servlet APIs.

 ## Run